-Brief guide to Hadeeth and Sunnah: Part 1
+Brief Guide to Hadith and Sunnah: Part 1

-a book shelf filled with lots of books
+a bookshelf filled with lots of ancient books

 A. Introduction

 1. Misconception regarding the word “Sunnah.
 Many perceive Sunnah as meaning “it is not obligatory” or “if you do it, it is good”.
-This leads to the erronous beliefs such as; Whatever in Qur’aan we should follow and Sunnah is just recommended.
+This leads to erroneous beliefs such as: Whatever in Qur’aan we should follow and Sunnah is just recommended.

-3. Doubts raised by Orientalists and Missionaries.
+3. Doubts raised by orientalists and missionaries.
 These people fully realise the importance of the Sunnah to Islam.
 They are not able to openly attack Qur’aan as no Muslim would follow them in this.
-However due to the fact that the average Muslim’s knowledge on Hadeeth is very limited, they have found this to be an opening by which to attack Islam.
+However, due to the fact that the average Muslim’s knowledge of Hadeeth is very limited, they have found this to be an opening by which to attack Islam.

 4. Understanding role of Sunnah is important part of understanding of this Deen